 City as Lessee: The City is the lessee for noncancelable lease of equipment.
-They include the use of automated license plate reader services, the use of fleet in-car videos, the use of body worn cameras, and the use of postage machines.
+They include the use of automated license plate reader services, the use of fleet in-car videos, the use of body worn cameras, the use of tasers, and the use of postage machines.
 The City has recognized a lease liability and a lease asset in the government-wide financial statements.
 The City recognized lease liabilities with an initial, individual value of \$5,000 or more.